GestaltCogTeam/BasicTS/tutorial/runner_design.md

 ## 💿 Overview

 The Runner is the core component of BasicTS, responsible for managing the entire training and evaluation process.
-It integrates various subcomponents, such as the Dataset, Scaler, Model, Metrics, and Config, to create a fair and standardized training workflow.
+It integrates various subcomponents, such as the Dataset, Scaler, Model, Metrics, and Config, to create a fair and scalable training&evaluation pipeline.
 The Runner provides several advanced features, including but not limited to:

 - Early stopping
 - Curriculum learning